 - God will condemn a portion of his rational creatures to everlasting torment.

 Yet only two of them (take your pick) can be logically affirmed without contradiction.
-If I affirm 1 and 2, then I will infer that all will be saved (contra 3); if I affirm 2 and 3, that God lacked the freedom not to create the cosmos as it is (contra 1); if 1 and 3, that God is not perfectly good (contra 2).
+If I affirm 1 and 2, then I will infer that all will be saved (contra 3); if I affirm 2 and 3, that God was bound to create this particular world, as opposed to some other possible world or no world at all, by metaphysical necessity (contra 1); if 1 and 3, that God is not perfectly good (contra 2).
 To affirm all three propositions inevitably results in theological and spiritual confusion.

 Here, however, again, the issue is the reducibility of all causes to their first cause, and the determination of the first cause by the final, which is also by extension the issue of God’s primordial “venture” in calling all things into being freely.
 If Christians did not proclaim a creatio ex nihilo—if they thought God a being limited by some external principle or internal imperfection, or if they were dualists, or dialectical idealists, or what have you—the question of evil would be an aetiological query only for them, not a terrible moral conundrum.
 But, because they say God creates freely, they must believe that his final judgment shall reveal him for who he is.
 And as God is act—as are we all in some sense—and as God is what he does, if there is a final irreconcilable dual result to his act in creating, then there is also an original irreconcilable dual premise stretching all the way back into the divine nature.
 So, if all are not saved, if God creates souls he knows to be destined for eternal misery, is God evil?
 Well, perhaps one might conclude instead that he is both good and evil, or that he is beyond good and evil altogether, which is to say beyond the supremacy of the Good; but, then again, to stand outside the sovereignty of the Good is in fact to be evil after all, so it all amounts to the same thing.
 But maybe every analogy ultimately fails.
 What is not debatable is that, if God does so create, in himself he cannot be the Good as such, and creation cannot be a morally meaningful act: It is, seen from one vantage, an act of predilective love; but, seen from another—logically necessary—vantage, it is an act of prudential malevolence.
 And so it cannot be true. (pp. 89-90; emphasis mine)